CV

 Summary

-Co-founded and ran technical development at GearsERP for a decade-plus, built platform features at companies ranging from “we have a ping pong table” startups to “please don’t break production” enterprises.
+Co-founded and led technical development at GearsERP for a decade-plus.
+Before and after that: platform work at companies ranging from “we have a ping pong table” startups to “please don’t break production” enterprises.
 I specialize in owning features end-to-end, debugging the production issues that make people suddenly need coffee, and making poorly-documented third-party APIs actually work.

-Strong platform engineering background—I’ve deployed enough broken things to know exactly how to deploy them properly.
-Still waiting for CSS to make sense.
+Strong platform engineering background — I’ve deployed enough broken things to know exactly how to deploy them properly.
+CSS still refuses to center things predictably, but we’ve reached an uneasy truce.

 What I'm good at

-- Full-stack ownership: Taking features from vague requirements through UI, API, database, deployment, and monitoring—the whole stack (yes, even the parts nobody wants to own)
+- Full-stack ownership: Taking features from vague requirements through UI, API, database, deployment, and monitoring—the whole stack, even the parts nobody wants to own (someone has to)

-- Platform engineering: Building CI/CD pipelines, containerization, observability, and infrastructure that developers don’t have to think about (until it breaks, then they definitely think about it)
+- Infrastructure: Building CI/CD pipelines, containerization, and observability so developers don’t have to think about it (until it breaks, then everyone thinks about it)

-- Production debugging: Finding and fixing the gnarly issues—race conditions, memory leaks, integration failures, performance bottlenecks (usually at 2am, usually not voluntarily)
+- Production debugging: Finding the gnarly bugs—race conditions, memory leaks, integration failures, that one API call that works everywhere except production (usually at 2am, rarely voluntarily)

-- Legacy code archaeology: Reading unfamiliar codebases, understanding what previous developers were attempting, and improving it without breaking everything (success rate: surprisingly high)
+- Legacy code archaeology: Reading unfamiliar codebases, understanding what past developers were thinking, and improving it without breaking production (success rate: higher than you’d expect)

 Day to day